cacsibal/a3-CharlesAntonSibal/README.md

 I'm not including this as a tech achievement, but I maintained >90 on all 4 lighthouse scores throughout the development of the project.

 Sum: 20 points

+## Known Issues

+The app does not display when a password is incorrect or a user already exists.
+Errors are logged in the console, though.